 ‘I just dropped to the floor’ – Sheffield man suffered sudden cardiac arrest at Meadowhall

+Sheffield man who suffered sudden cardiac arrest at Meadowhall urges people to register defibrillators

-A cardiac arrest survivor is giving a life saving message as part of a nationwide bid to register defibrillators.
+A Sheffield man who suffered a cardiac arrest at Meadowhall is giving a life saving message as part of a nationwide bid to register defibrillators.

-Bob Reville, from Sheffield, wouldn’t be here today if it wasn’t for the help of a defibrillator.
+Bob Reville wouldn’t be here today if it wasn’t for the help of a defibrillator.
 He was in the food court of Meadowhall Shopping Centre when he had a sudden cardiac arrest, aged 44.

 Security guards from the shopping centre and an off-duty nurse nearby helped to save his life by performing CPR and fetching a defibrillator that administered a shock to his heart.